 They are joined on the Partnership by the CEOs of our Local Government Areas, as well as a representative of Regional Development Australia (ensuring Commonwealth involvement with the Partnership) and a representative from the Victorian Government.

 Tim Matthews – Chair

 Wendy Sturgess – Deputy Chair

-Karen is a proud Yorta Yorta woman and is widely regarded as an inspirational leader by her staff and colleagues, government agencies and bodies, and most importantly, by her community, the Aboriginal and Torres Strait Islander community.
+Karen is a proud Yorta Yorta woman and is widely regarded as an inspirational leader by her staff and colleagues, government agencies and bodies, and most importantly, by her Ballarat region Aboriginal and Torres Strait Islander community.
 Karen was inducted into the Victorian Women’s Honour Roll in 2020 and the Victorian Aboriginal Honour Roll in 2019.